 Ile de la Cite is the better known of the two.
 This is largely due to being the location of the iconic Notre Dame Cathedral.
 One of Paris’ major sites, the Notre Dame draws droves of tourists so the area can get quite crowded.

 The Notre Dame Cathedral dates back to the 13th-century.
-Despite its modern notoriety, the Notre Dame was actually not well loved and was being left to decay before it featured in Victor Hugo’s novel, The Hunchback of Notre Dame.
+Despite its modern notoriety, Notre Dame was actually not well-loved and was being left to decay before it was featured in Victor Hugo’s novel, The Hunchback of Notre Dame.

 In the east of the 4th Arrondissement is the Place des Vosges, the oldest public square in Paris.
 The open lawns surrounding a central fountain are a popular place for locals and visitors to relax.
 The square is surrounded by beautiful historic buildings and arched arcades.

-Best luxury hotel: Le Pavillon de la Reine & Spa This 5-star hotel is set on the famous Place des Vosges in the Marais, close to Victor Hugo’s house, the Place de la Bastille, and The Chemin Vert Metro Station that gives direct access to Opéra Garnier.
-It offers the spa and fitness centre with a hot tub and hammam, a business centre, a buffet breakfast, and elegant and air-conditioned rooms with free WiFi.
+luxury ($$$): Le Pavillon de la Reine & Spa This 5 star hotel is located on the famous Place des Vosges in the Marais.
+You can easily reach Victor Hugo’s house, Place de la Bastille, Louvre Museum, and Chemin Vert Metro Station with link to Opéra Garnier.
+There is free private car parking, buffet breakfast, and all rooms are serviced by a lift.

-Just south of the Seine River, running along the Left bank, is the 5th Arrondissement.
+Just south of the Seine River, running along the Left bank is the 5th Arrondissement.
 Also known as the Latin Quarter, this area is a vibrant hub of hospitality and leisure.
-A central location, the Latin Quarter is more laid back that other city centre districts.
+A central location, the Latin Quarter is more laid back than other city center districts.

-If you are looking for a neighbourhood at the heart of the city centre, but with less of the hustle and bustle of the tourist hotspots, then this may be a good choice for you.
+If you are looking for a neighborhood at the heart of the city center, but with less of the hustle and bustle of the tourist hotspots, then this may be a good choice for you.
 The Latin Quarter has more of a local atmosphere, where you can enjoy the authentic vibe of France.

-The biggest attraction in the 5th Arrondissement is the Pantheon.
+The biggest attraction in the 5th Arrondissement is the Parisian Panthéon (La Sorbonne).
 The stunning neo-classical mausoleum is the resting place of many of France’s historically significant people.
 Even if you are not interested in visiting their tombs, the grand building itself is well worth a visit.

 It’s also well known for its many bookshops.
 Whilst many are aimed at academic reading, servicing the students, there are also plenty of independent bookshops worth visiting.